GeminiLight/visual-gnn/README.md

 # visual-gnn
-There are visualizations and Animations on graph neural network to create an acceptable explanation
+There are visualizations and Animations on graph neural network to create an acceptable explanation.